freemindlabsinc/FreeMindLabs.KernelMemory.Elasticsearch/content/IMemoryDbArticle.md

 ---

-From a technical point of view, Kernel Memory is an open-source service and plugin specialized in the efficient indexing of datasets through custom continuous data hybrid pipelines.
+From a technical point of view, Kernel Memory is an open-source multi-modal AI service specialized in the efficient indexing of documents and information through custom continuous data pipelines, with support for Retrieval Augmented Generation (RAG), synthetic memory, prompt engineering, and custom semantic memory processing.

 <div align="center">
   <img src="images/Pipelines.jpg" width="100%" />
 </div>

-Utilizing advanced embeddings and LLMs, the system enables Natural Language querying for obtaining answers from the indexed data, complete with citations and links to the original sources.
+Utilizing advanced embeddings, LLMs and prompt engineering, the system enables Natural Language querying for obtaining answers from the information stored, complete with citations and links to the original sources.

 <div align="center">
   <img src="images/RAG.jpg" width="100%" />
 </div>

-It is designed to be used as a service, but it can also be embedded in applications (i.e. serverless model), although with some limitations.
+It is designed for seamless integration with any programming language, providing a web service, but it can also be embedded in applications (i.e. "serverless mode"), although with some limitations.

 ## Connectors

 In order to use a vector database or storage system, Kernel Memory needs a connector that implements the interface [IMemoryDb](https://github.com/microsoft/kernel-memory/blob/main/service/Abstractions/MemoryStorage/IMemoryDb.cs).
 Microsoft currently provides connectors for the following storage systems:

 - [Azure AI Search](https://azure.microsoft.com/products/ai-services/ai-search)